Brisppy/twitch-archiver/README.md

 ﻿# 📁 Twitch Vod Archiver 📁
-A python script for archiving past Twitch VODs along with their corresponding chat logs for an entire Twitch channel.
+A CLI-based Python3 script for Windows and Linux allowing the scheduled archiving of Twitch VODs (Video + Chat logs) for a specified Twitch channel.

-Chat logs are grabbed with [tcd](https://github.com/PetterKraabol/Twitch-Chat-Downloader), with VODs downloaded with [twitch-dl](https://github.com/ihabunek/twitch-dl) before being remuxed with [ffmpeg](https://ffmpeg.org/).

-VODs can be downloaded effectively as fast as your Internet speed can handle - See [Notes](#notes).
+Chat logs are grabbed using [tcd](https://github.com/PetterKraabol/Twitch-Chat-Downloader), with VODs downloaded with [twitch-dl](https://github.com/ihabunek/twitch-dl) before being remuxed with [ffmpeg](https://ffmpeg.org/), with VODs being downloaded effectively as fast as your Internet speed can handle (see [notes](#notes)).

-I recommend running this script on a semi-frequent interval (hourly), allowing it to grab any new VODs on a regular basis.
+This script is designed to run on sort sort of schedule, personally I run the script every hour, allowing it to grab VODs as they go live.

 Table of Contents
 =================